 - Have the students meet in partners to decide who will write the introduction for their story and who will write the conclusion.
 Explain that the introduction and conclusion will be two slides of their digital story.

-- Hand out to each pair of students ten storyboards, one for each Microsoft Photo Story slide.
+- Hand out to each pair of ten storyboards, one for each slide.
 Instruct students to write their scripts on these storyboards which they will read and record.
-Tell the students the eight categories they have researched now become the remaining eight slides and to write their fragments from their note cards into complete sentences.
+Tell the students the eight categories they have researched now become the remaining eight slides and to now write the short phrases on their note cards into complete sentences.

 - Select a short picture book to read to the students.
 Choose one that has colorful pictures that go well with the text, such as Young Zeus by G. Brian Karas.
 Read several pages but do not finish the book.
 Have students discuss how the pictures support the story and add to the story.
 Read more of the story without showing the students the illustrations.
 Have the students suggest what pictures they would use to complement the story.

 - Explain to the students that their scripts and pictures will need the same partnership as a book and its illustrations.
-Have students review their scripts and list possible pictures they could search for online that will complement their scripts.
+Have students review their scripts and list possible pictures they could search for online that will complement their script.

 - Assign each pair of students to one computer that has Internet capabilities.

 - Instruct the students on how to save ten photos from the Internet to their computers.

-- Model the steps of creating a digital story using Microsoft Photo Story, and give the students the Microsoft Photo Story Instructions and follow these instructions to model how to make the digital story.
+- Model the steps of creating a digital story using Brainshark or Microsoft Photo Story.
+Give the students the printout My Brainshark Recording or Photo Story Instructions and follow these instructions to model how to make the digital story.